Florence Mildred White: Patrol volunteer at Bristol and Bath

-As the end of the First World War was approaching there were several other groups of women's police Voluntary Patrols in other major cities in Great Britain.
+As the end of the First World War was approaching there were several other groups of women's police voluntary patrols in other major cities in Great Britain.
 These consisted of 'well-bred' women patrolling the city streets to help women and children who needed assistance or who became involved in crime.

 Sir Leonard Dunning, (1861–1941) knighted on 14 February 1917, His Majesty's Inspector of Constabulary between 1912 and 1930, wrote an article in a police magazine in 1918.
-About two of the six pages of his annual Report concerned the employment of women into professional police work, including the possibility of them having the powers of arrest.
-Many Chief Constables saw the role of women as clerks and chauffeurs and thought women could possibly be employed as Special Constables.
-The Chief Constable of Wolverhampton wrote an article in Police Review and Parade Ground Gossip in which he listed a range of duties women could undertake within the Force.
+About two of the six pages of his annual report concerned the employment of women into professional police work, including the possibility of them having the powers of arrest.
+Many chief constables saw the role of women as clerks and chauffeurs and thought women could possibly be employed as special constables.
+The Chief Constable of Wolverhampton wrote an article in Police Review and Parade Ground Gossip in which he listed a range of duties women could undertake within the force.

-City of Salisbury Police Force
+Salisbury City Police

 With the possible end in sight of World War One there was much discussion within the male dominated British police force about the role women were going to play.
-His Majesty’s Chief Inspector of Constabulary, Sir Leonard Dunning who seven years later would give Mildred White a reference for a post within the Birmingham City Police, concluded that such employment was a matter for individual police authorities.
+His Majesty's Chief Inspector of Constabulary, Sir Leonard Dunning who seven years later would give Mildred White a reference for a post within the Birmingham City Police, concluded that such employment was a matter for individual police authorities.